Skip to navigation

 Driving under the influence is driving a motor vehicle when your ability to drive is substantial impaired.
 The impairment can be by drugs, alcohol, or a combination of both.
 Operating a motor vehicle includes actually driving or being in actual physical control of the vehicle.

 Colorado law will presume you are substantially impaired if your blood alcohol content is greater than .08.
-Driving under the influence is an unclassified misdemeanor, and it is defined at Colorado DUI Statute.
-The only drug that has a limit is marijuana.
+Driving under the influence is an unclassified misdemeanor.

 It is important for your DUID attorney to understand how individual drugs impact a person's ability to drive.
 A drug can improve a defendant's ability to operate a motor vehicle.
 Anti-depressants could focus a defendant and help them.